Responsible business conduct

 Environment

 Western Bulk supports the maritime industry’s commitment to net zero emissions by 2050, and to a 50% reduction in emissions by 2030, compared to the 2008 baseline.
 As an operator, our contribution to this effort will largely come from operational measures such as performance monitoring, voyage optimisation and speed adjustments, as well as a structured approach to regular hull and propeller cleaning.
 In addition, it will be important to work with both vessel owners and customers to identify opportunities for increased co-operation.
 There is significant emission reduction potential in contractual structures that incentivise reduced carbon intensity through speed reduction, just-in-time-arrival, information-sharing and similar.
-In particular 2022 has seen preparations for the implementation of the Energy Efficiency Existing Ship Index (EEXI), Carbon Intensity Index (CII), both in force from 1 January 2023, and the EU Emissions Trading Scheme (ETS) which is planned to come into force on 1 January 2024.

-Western Bulk monitor the carbon intensity of our operations primarily through EEOI.
+Western Bulk monitors the carbon intensity of our operations primarily through EEOI.
 EEOI measures the relative relationship between CO2 emissions from bunker fuel consumption and transport work (tonne-nautical miles).
 This is represented as gCO2 / tonne-nautical miles.
-We measure per vessel segment as EEOI generally decrease with vessel size.
+We measure per vessel segment as EEOI generally decreases with vessel size.
 Since the composition of our fleet varies from year to year, average EEOI per year will not only depend on carbon intensity of our operation, but also on the relative share of vessel types in the fleet.

 Since testing biofuel deliveries and carbon offsets in 2021, the Group has made carbon offset an option for customers wishing to reduce the impact of cargo shipments.